 To specify the network protocol as a sqlcmd parameter, see "How to: Connect to the Database Engine Using sqlcmd.exe" in SQL Server Books Online.
-Bee Also Reference Creating a Valid Connection String Using Shared Memory Protocol Creating a Valid Connection String Using TCP/IP Creating a Valid Connection String Using VIA Protocol Concepts Choosing a Network Protocol © 2006 Microsoft Corporation.
+Bee Also Reference Creating a Valid Connection String Using Shared Memory Protocol Creating a Valid Connection String Using TCP/IP Creating a Valid Connection String Using VIA Protocol Concepts Choosing a Network Protocol © 2010 Microsoft Corporation.
 All rights reserved.
 SQL Server Configuration Manager Help Creating a Valid Connection String Using VIA Protocol

-SQL Server Configuration Manager Help > SQL Native Client Configuration > Aliases (SQL Server Configuration Manager) > To create a valid connection string using Virtual Interface Adapter (VIA), you must provide each of the following elements: - Specify an Alias Name. - Provide the network interface card (NIC) number followed by a port number in the Via Parameters box.
+SQL Server Configuration Manager Help > SQL Server Native Client Configuration > Aliases (SQL Server Configuration Manager) > To create a valid connection string using Virtual Interface Adapter (VIA), you must provide each of the following elements: - Specify an Alias Name. - Provide the network interface card (NIC) number followed by a port number in the Via Parameters box.
 If left blank, VIA will attempt to connect to port <NIC#>:1433. - Specify VIA as the Protocol. - In the Server field, enter the server name or <servername>\ <instancename> for a named instance.

-At the time of connection, the SQL Native Client component reads the Server, Protocol, and Via Parameters values from the registry for the specified Alias Name, and creates a connection string in the format Via:<servername> [\instancename], <nic number>:<port>.
-Important:
+At the time of connection, the SQL Server Native Client component reads the Server, Protocol, and Via Parameters values from the registry for the specified Alias Name, and creates a connection string in the format Via: <servername> [\instancename], <nic number>:<port>.

 When two or more instances of Microsoft SQL Server are installed on the same computer, VIA connections can be ambiguous.
 When enabled, the VIA protocol attempts to use the TCP/IP settings, and listens on port 0:1433.
 For VIA drivers that do not allow configuration of the port, both instances of SQL Server will be listening on the same port.
 Incoming client connections can receive a connection to the correct server instance, the incorrect server instance, or be denied a connection, because the port is in use.

+The VIA protocol is deprecated.
+This feature will be removed in a future

+version of Microsoft SQL Server.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 ■ Verifying your Connection Protocol

 The following query will return the protocol used for the current connection.

 ■Copy Code

-SELECT net\transport
+SELECT net_transport

-FROM sys.dm\exec\connections
+FROM sys.dm_exec_connections

-WHERE session\id = @@SPID;
+WHERE session_id = @@SPID;

 ■ Examples: